AhmedHosni19/Pomodoro-App/README.md

-This app helps you use the Pomodoro Technique to improve focus and productivity.
+An application helps you use the Pomodoro Technique to improve focus and productivity.

 Kotlin ,MVVM ,XML ,CountDownTimer